h2non/nar/README.md

 It should define an array strings with packages names that you want to include

 nar will try to resolve globally installed packages (via [requireg][requireg]) and will bundle them into the archive.

-Global dependencies will placed in `.node/lib/node` and will be available via `require` and `PATH` environment variable for binary files
+Global dependencies will be placed in `.node/lib/node` and will be available via `require` and `PATH` environment variable (for binary files)

 #### binary
 Type: `boolean`